Gene Loves Jezebel: Early years: 1980–1989

 Originally named Slavaryan by Michael, Gene Loves Jezebel was formed in 1981 by the Aston brothers, with drummer James Chater, bassist Steve Radwell, and guitarist Ian Hudson.
-However, essentially Gene (Michael Aston) and Jezebel (Jay Aston) were a duo with a never-ending revolving door of back up players.
+However, essentially Gene (Michael Aston) and Jezebel (Jay Aston) were a duo with frequently changing back up players.
 Other early members included bassist Stephen Marshall, drummers Richard Hawkins and John Murphy, bassist Stephen Davis, and drummer Steve Snowy Evans.

 The Astons grew up in Cornelly, and Michael later in Porthcawl, in Wales, and moved to London in 1981.
 With a new home, and shortly afterwards, the new name, the trio with bassist Julianne Regan and drummer James Chater (later replaced by John Murphy (the Associates) and then Richard Hawkins) played several live shows and were signed by Situation Two.

 Gene Loves Jezebel underwent numerous lineup changes between 1981 and 1985.
 In May 1982, Situation Two released Gene Loves Jezebel's demo and single, "Shaving My Neck".
 Regan exited within a year to form All About Eve.
 This left Ian Hudson briefly playing bass and Albie DeLuca as the guitar player until Stephen Marshall joined.
 "Desire", was the bands most successful single, with Michael producing and writing the crucial chorus and come and get it refrains.

 In 1983, Albi Deluca moved to guitar and Ian Hudson to bass, the band released two more singles, "Screaming (For Emmalene)" and "Bruises", and then their first album, Promise, which peaked at number 8 in the UK Indie Chart.
 In 1984, the group recorded a John Peel radio session for the BBC and toured the UK with fellow Welsh artist John Cale. and recorded in New York with Cale.
 The second Album, Stephen Marshall was hired as bass guitar and John Murphy played drums with Richard Hawkins appearing on a few tunes too.